Cornwall in a Bottle

 Phone: 01208 77959

-Description: If you’ve ever doubted the ability of English vineyards to produce top quality wines, then a visit to the Camel Valley Vineyard will put paid to that myth.
+Description: If you’ve ever doubted the ability of English vineyards to produce top-quality wines, then a visit to the Camel Valley Vineyard will put paid to that myth.
 Since it was established in 1989, the owners have won a succession of international wine competitions with sparkling wines made from vines planted on the south-facing slopes of an 82-acre farm.
-No interactive tours, museums or visitor centres here: just a gorgeous sun terrace on which to sample the vineyard’s wines while enjoying stunning rural views across the Camel Valley.
-Beats browsing indoors in an off-licence any day!
+There are no interactive tours, museums or visitor centres here: just a gorgeous sun terrace to sample the vineyard’s wines while enjoying stunning rural views across the Camel Valley.
+It beats browsing indoors in an off-licence any day!

 Where to stay